erezsh/plyplus/README.md

     >>> len(t.select('/isinstance/'))
     3

-Interesting.
-Where in the file are they called?
-We can use the line attribute (there's also a column attribute!):
+Interesting!
+But where in the file are they called?
+We can use the "line" attribute to find out (there's also a column attribute!):

     >>> [x.line for x in t.select('/isinstance/')]
     [669, 689, 709]